friendsofhyperf/components/docs/en/components/openai-client.md

 ------

-**OpenAI PHP** for Laravel is a powerful community PHP API client that allows you to interact with the [Open AI API](https://beta.openai.com/docs/api-reference/introduction).
+**OpenAI PHP** for Laravel is a robust community PHP API client that allows you to interact with the [Open AI API](https://beta.openai.com/docs/api-reference/introduction).

 > **Note:** This repository contains the Hyperf integration code for **OpenAI PHP**.
-If you want to use the **OpenAI PHP** client in a framework-agnostic way, check out the [openai-php/client](https://github.com/openai-php/client) repository.
+If you want to use the **OpenAI PHP** client in a framework-agnostic way, please refer to the [openai-php/client](https://github.com/openai-php/client) repository.

 ## Quick Start